 Antibiotics are medications used to fight infections caused by bacteria.
 They’re also called antibacterials.
 They treat infections by killing or decreasing the growth of bacteria.

 The first modern-day antibiotic was used in 1936.
-Before antibiotics, of all deaths were caused by bacterial infections.
-Thanks to antibiotics, previously fatal infections are curable.
+Before antibiotics,

 Today, antibiotics are still powerful, life-saving medications for people with certain serious infections.
 They can also prevent less-serious infections from becoming serious.